 Cook the Filling

-Return pan used to sear steak strips to medium-high heat and add 1 tsp. olive oil.
-Add jalapeño (to taste) to hot pan and stir often until lightly browned, 1-2 minutes.
+Add 1 tsp. olive oil and jalapeño (to taste) to hot pan and stir often until lightly browned, 1-2 minutes.

 Make the Burritos

-Wrap tortillas in moist paper towel and microwave until pliable, 15 seconds.
-Alternately, wrap tortillas in foil and heat in a 375-degree oven until warm, 4-5 minutes.
+Wrap tortillas in moist paper towel and microwave until pliable, 30 seconds.

 Finish the Dish

 Place a medium non-stick pan over medium heat.
 Place burritos in dry, hot pan, seam side down.
-Cook until browned, 1-2 minutes on two sides.
+Cook on two sides until browned, 1-2 minutes per side.

 Plate dish as pictured on front of card, serving sour cream on the side.
 Bon appétit!

 Home Chef is a meal kit delivery service - order and receive home food delivery weekly.